Canada introduces new tools for law enforcement to investigate threats and keep Canadians safe

 Quotes

 "Technology has fundamentally changed the nature of crime and how criminal organizations operate.
 Threat actors exploit this digital environment for criminal activities in ways that are becoming increasingly more complex and sophisticated.
-This proposed legislation would strengthen Canadian laws dedicated to tackling these threats and ensure people in Vancouver and across our country are protected by equipping our law enforcement agencies like the Vancouver Police Department and CSIS with the essential tools they need to do their job."
+This proposed legislation would strengthen Canadian laws dedicated to tackling these threats and ensure people in Montreal and across our country are protected by equipping our law enforcement agencies such as the Sûreté du Québec, the Service de Police de la Ville de Montréal, and CSIS with the essential tools they need to do their job."

 - The Honourable Gary Anandasangaree, Minister of Public Safety